Doing Business in Papua New Guinea, News, Papua New Guinea's economy

 United States

-Programs delivered under the aid program include the K66 million Lukautim Graun (care for the environment) project, support for women entrepreneurs, disaster preparedness and support for HIV/AIDs.
+Programs delivered under US aid programs have included the K66 million Lukautim Graun (care for the environment) project, support for women entrepreneurs, disaster preparedness and support for HIV/AIDs.

 With Australia, Japan and New Zealand, the US is also a member of the Papua New Guinea Electrification Partnership, which has the stated goal of providing 70% of Papua New Guineans with access to electricity by 2030.
 In 2019, the US initiated a 5-year US$60 million program in support of this partnership.